thefifthmatt/SoulsRandomizers/EldenRingRandomizer/README.md

 The Mod Engine approach is covered by [Elden Ring Key Item Randomizer: Installation Instructions](https://www.youtube.com/watch?v=3GdUwpzYf8o) by Nax.
 The same overall approach applies even with enemy randomizer, just with more options in Step 3 below.

 A note about [Seamless Co-op](https://www.nexusmods.com/eldenring/mods/510): You can use [these instructions](https://www.nexusmods.com/eldenring/articles/94) for basic compatibility with Mod Engine.
 If you're using that guide, *ignore the second-to-last step* and follow the specific instructions below instead.
 Custom enemy placements (especially boss replacements) seem to result in disconnections, so try to avoid those.
 See also [How to Install Elden Ring Enemy/Item Randomizer and Full Co-op](https://www.youtube.com/watch?v=IM3U6oZ4egg) by itsSpicy, which recommends having only one person run the randomizer and upload their files to a host like Google Drive for their partners to download.

+If you're using [Elden Ring Fog Gate Randomizer](https://www.nexusmods.com/eldenring/mods/3295), read that page *first* for the required installation steps.
+The overall idea is to first install Item/Enemy Randomizer with specific options, and then merge Item/Enemy Randomizer directory into a separate Fog Gate Randomizer directory.

 ### 1. Go offline on Steam (optional)